common name: tropical fowl mite

 Introduction - Synonyms - Distribution - Description - Life Cycle - Hosts - Economic Importance - Survey and Detection - Management - Selected References

-The tropical fowl mite, commonly found on birds, has become a pest to man in areas of high bird populations or where birds are allowed to roost on roofs, around the eaves of homes, and office buildings.
+The tropical fowl mite, commonly found on birds, has become a pest to people in areas of high bird populations or where birds are allowed to roost on roofs, around the eaves of homes, and office buildings.
 Nesting birds are the worst offenders.
 After the birds abandon their nests, the mites move into the building through windows, doors, and vents and bite the occupants.

 Figure 1.
 Scanning electron microscope (SEM) photograph showing ventral view of the tropical fowl mite, Ornithonyssus bursa (Berlese).
 Photograph by H. L. Cromroy, University of Florida.

-The bite is irritating to man and some individuals react to the bite with prolonged itching and painful dermatitis.
+The bite is irritating and some individuals react to the bite with prolonged itching and painful dermatitis.
 Several to many reports are received each year of mites invading homes.
 The mites are usually the tropical fowl mite found in the central and southern areas of the state.
 The northern fowl mite, Ornithonyssus sylviarum (Canestrini and Fanzago), a close relative, is also found in Florida.

 Leiognathus bursa Berlese (1888)